typetools/annotated-libraries/README.md

+## This repository is obsolete

+The annotated JDK is now read as stub files.

+## Old README

 Despite its name `annotated-libraries`, this repository contains only binaries for the annotated JDK.
 Binaries for other annotated libraries can be found at https://search.maven.org/search?q=annotatedlib .